txt/plm18/doc/review6.md

 Q8.
 Convert 5 y + z x 3 - * / into in-fix.

 Q9.
 What are the difference between pre-fix/in-fix/post-fix language?
-Give examples to explain.
+Explain their advantages and disadvantages.

 Q10.
 Syntax diagrams and BNF grammars have equivalent power: whatever languages you can describe with one, you can describe with the other.
 Is that true or false?